 Cons of Remote Work

-- Nobody will watch over you to make sure you stay on task.
+- You’ll have minimal direction, so you’ll need self-discipline to make sure you stay on task.

-- The quality of your work needs to be excellent all the time.
+- The quality of your work needs to be excellent all the time with accurate coding and attention to detail.

 - You have to stay on top of the latest skills and trends in your industry.